OpenEnergyPlatform/oedatamodel/README.md

 ## Datamodel variations
 During development, it became apparent that the usability of datamodels that are available in a form that is primarily suitable for a database is not always comprehensible to users.
 For this reason, there are two variations of the oedata model.
-- [Variation 1 Normalization](): Focuses on the avoidance of redundancies such as the same columns in different tables.
+- [Variation 1 Normalization](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/OEDataModel-normalization.pdf): Focuses on the avoidance of redundancies such as the same columns in different tables.
 The tables are normalized and are particularly suitable for installation on a database.
 The normalization variation consists of four tables: scenario, data, scalar and timeseries.
 The data table aggregates all fields that are equally relevant for scalar and timeseries data.
 The timeseries and sclar tables contain the raw data.
-- [Variation 2 Concrete](): Efforts are made to simplify handling when a user fills in data to the oedatamodel tables using file formats like .csv.
+- [Variation 2 Concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/OEDataModel-concrete.pdf): Efforts are made to simplify handling when a user fills in data to the oedatamodel tables using file formats like .csv.
 The Concrete variation provides tables for scenario, scalar and timeseries data.
 This allows data sets to be filled in one table each for sclar or timeseries data.

 ## Technical documentation
-The technical documentation is provided in the form of [entity relationship models]() (ERM).
-There the structure of the data model is shown on the basis of tables with column names, data types and key attributes, as well as the relationships between tables.
+The technical documentation is provided in the form of entity relationship models (ERM).
+The structure of the data model is shown on the basis of tables with column names, data types and key attributes, as well as the relationships between tables.
 This information is important to understand the structure and to install the data model on a database such as [ProstgreSQL]().

 ## Datapackage
 To upload finished datasets to the OEP or to share the data outside of a database we use the [frictionless datapackage]() format.
 A datapackage consists of a datapackage.json file that documents various metadata and the data structure.
 The data is stored as csv files.

 ## Overview of all examples
 To enhance the usability of the oedatamodel examples were created.
-On the one hand, there are descriptions and examples for each table of the oedatamodel concrete variation, which can be found [here](), and on the other hand, [template csv]() files have been created to ease the process of data creation.
+On the one hand, there are descriptions and examples for each table of the oedatamodel concrete variation, which can be found [here](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop#description-and-examples), and on the other hand, [template csv files](https://github.com/OpenEnergyPlatform/oedatamodel/tree/feature/improve-docs-datamodel/oedatamodel/latest/v111/datapackage/OEDataModel-concrete-datapackage) have been created to ease the process of data creation.

-In addition, an example of a [correctly created datapackage]() is provided, since a very precise procedure is important when creating it.
+In addition, an example of a [correctly created datapackage](https://github.com/OpenEnergyPlatform/oedatamodel/tree/feature/improve-docs-datamodel/examples/Datapackage) is provided, since a very precise procedure is important when creating it.
+The example datapackage contains a small part of the data from the project open_MODEX.

 ## Release content
 The latest version can be found in the folder [oedatamodel/latest](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop/oedatamodel/latest).
 Each release contains: